 How to Make Smoked Salmon Dip

 Blend ingredients.
-Place the cream cheese, sour cream, half of the smoked salmon, lemon juice, lemon zest, smoked paprika, and horseradish in a food processor and pulse just until slightly chunky.
+Place the cream cheese, sour cream, half of the smoked salmon, lemon juice, lemon zest, smoked paprika, and horseradish in a food processor (affiliate link) and pulse just until slightly chunky.
 Scrape the dip into a bowl and add the remaining roughly chopped salmon and half of the capers.
 Stir to combine.

 Garnish.
 Add the remaining capers and chives to the top of the dip and refrigerate until ready to serve.